MilosPopov007/MechaCar_Statistical_Analysis/README.md

 ## Part 4: Study Comparing the MechaCar to the Competition

-We can expand our findings using R, design a statistical study to compare the performance of the MechaCar vehicles against the performance of vehicles from other manufacturers.
+We can expand our findings using R, designing a statistical study to compare the performance of the MechaCar vehicles against the performance of vehicles from other manufacturers.
 *  Top Metrics of interest four consumers might be  cost, city or highway fuel efficiency, horse power, maintenance cost and safety rating.
-* As an example, we can test city and highway fuel efficiency, test will address the question whether the fuel efficiency of two samples from our core dataset is statistically different than our competition.
+* As an example, we can test city and highway fuel efficiency.
+Test will address the question whether the fuel efficiency of two samples from our core dataset is statistically different than our competition.
 * For this purpose we would use a two-sample t-Test.
 Two-sample t-Test is used to test the following hypotheses:

 H0 : There is no statistical difference between the two observed sample means.